 Our small molecule discovery programs are supported by a robust and expanding infrastructure, including a library of 4.6 million compounds.
 We have extensive experience in the identification and optimization of drug candidates against multiple target classes for oncology, inflammation and metabolic diseases.
 The first compound to advance from our recent drug discovery efforts is XL092, a next-generation oral tyrosine kinase inhibitor that targets VEGF receptors, MET, AXL, MER and other kinases implicated in cancer's growth and spread.
 In designing XL092, we sought to build upon our experience with cabozantinib, retaining the target profile of cabozantinib while improving key characteristics, including the pharmacokinetic half-life.
-To date, we have announced two large phase 1b clinical trials studying XL092, stellAR-001 and STELLAR-002.
+To date, we have announced two large phase 1b clinical trials studying XL092, STELLAR-001 and STELLAR-002.
 STELLAR-001 is a phase 1b clinical trial evaluating XL092, both as a monotherapy and in combination with either atezolizumab or avelumab, an ICI developed by Merck KGaA, Darmstadt, Germany and Pfizer Inc., which is currently enrolling patients with advanced solid tumors.
-We expect that once recommended doses of single-agent XL092 and XL092 in combination with atezolizumab or avelumab are established, the trial will begin to enroll expansion cohorts for patients with clear cell and non-clear cell RCC, colorectal cancer (CRC), hormone-receptor positive breast cancer, mCRPC and urothelial carcinoma (UC).
-STELLAR-002 is a phase 1b clinical trial that will evaluate XL092 in combination with either nivolumab, nivolumab and bempegaldesleukin, an investigational CD122-preferential IL-2-pathway agonist developed by Nektar Therapeutics (Nektar).
-We expect to begin enrolling patients with advanced solid tumors in dose-escalation cohorts for STELLAR-002 during the second half of 2021.
-Depending on the dose-escalation results, STELLAR-002 may enroll expansion cohorts for patients with clear cell and non-clear cell RCC, more cell RCC, and to better understand the individual contribution of the therapies, treatment arms in the expansion cohorts may include XL092 as a single-agent, XL092 in combination with nivolumab and bempegaldesleukin.
+We expect the trial will begin to enroll expansion cohorts for patients with clear cell and non-clear cell RCC, colorectal cancer (CRC), hormonereceptor positive breast cancer, mCRPC and urothelial carcinoma (UC) in the fourth quarter of 2021.
+STELLAR-002 is a phase 1b clinical trial that will evaluate XL092 in combination with either nivolumab, nivolumab and ipilimumab, or nivolumab and bempegaldesleukin, an investigational CD122-preferential IL-2-pathway agonist developed by Nektar Therapeutics (Nektar).
+We expect to initiate dose-escalation cohorts for STELLAR-002 in the fourth quarter of 2021, and depending on the dose-escalation results, STELLAR-002 may enroll expansion cohorts for patients with clear cell and non-clear cell RCC, mCRPC and UC.
+To better understand the individual contribution of the therapies, treatment arms in the expansion cohorts may include XL092 as a single-agent, XL092 in combination with nivolumab, XL092 in combination with nivolumab and ipilimumab, and XL092 in combination with nivolumab and bempegaldesleukin.

 We augment our small molecule discovery activities through research collaborations and in-licensing arrangements with other companies.
 The most advanced compound to emerge from these arrangements is XL102 (formerly AUR102), the lead program targeting cyclin-dependent kinase 7 under our collaboration with Aurigene Discovery Technologies Limited (Aurigene).
-In December 2020, based on encouraging preclinical data, we exercised our exclusive option to license XL102 from Aurigene.
-Following the FDA's acceptance of our Investigational New Drug (IND) application in December 2020, we initiated a phase 1 clinical trial of the compound in January 2021.
+Based on encouraging preclinical data, we exercised our exclusive option to license XL102 from Aurigene, and subsequently initiated a phase 1 clinical trial evaluating the compound in January 2021.
+In addition, we exercised our exclusive option to in-license XL114 (formerly AUR104), Aurigene's novel anti-cancer compound that inhibits the CARD11-BCL10-MALT1 (CBM) signaling pathway, which promotes lymphocyte survival and proliferation.
+Following the FDA's acceptance of our Investigational New Drug (IND) application for the small molecule in October 2021, we plan to initiate a phase 1 clinical trial evaluating XL114 as a monotherapy in patients with non-Hodgkin's lymphoma (NHL).
+In furtherance of efforts to expand our portfolio of differentiated small molecule therapies, in October 2021, we entered into an exclusive collaboration and license agreement with STORM Therapeutics LTD (STORM), focused on the discovery and development of inhibitors of novel RNA modifying enzymes, including ADAR1.